ericschernoff/HTMLDoc/README.md

 - mode=>\['file'|'ipc'\] defaults to ipc
 - tmpdir=>$dir defaults to /tmp
-- bindir=>directory containing the htmldoc program, such as /usr/local/bin.
+- bindir=>$dir directory containing your preferred htmldoc executable, such as /usr/local/bin.
 Useful when you have installed from source.

 The tmpdir is used for temporary html-files in filemode.
 Remember to set the file-permissions to write for the executing process.